Game Boy Advance Architecture

 Beyond Tiles

 Sometimes we may want to compose a background from which the tile engine wonā€™t be able to draw all required graphics.
-Now, modern consoles addressed this by implementing a frame-buffer architecture but this is not possible when thereā€™s very little RAMā€¦ Well, the GBA happens to have 96 KB of VRAM which is enough to allocate a bitmap with the dimensions of our LCD screen.
+Now, modern consoles addressed this by implementing a frame-buffer architecture, enabling programmers to arbitrary alter each pixel individually.
+However, this is not possible when thereā€™s very little RAMā€¦ Well, the GBA happens to have 96 KB of VRAM.
+This is enough to allocate a bitmap with the dimensions of our LCD screen.

 The good news is that the PPU actually implemented this functionality by including three extra modes, these are called bitmap modes [23]: